bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 The first example uses the `RenderFragment<TChildComponent>` factory method in <xref:Bunit.ComponentParameterFactory>, where `TChildComponent` is the (child) component that should be passed to the  `RenderFragment` parameter.
 The `RenderFragment<TChildComponent>` factory method takes the name of the parameter and zero or more component parameters as input, which will be passed to the `TChildComponent` component, which in this case is the `<Alert>` component.

 The second example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `Add<TChildComponent>` method, where `TChildComponent` is the (child) component that should be passed to the `RenderFragment` parameter.
-The `Add<TChildComponent>` method takes an optional <xref:Bunit.ComponentParameterCollectionBuilder`1> as input, which can be used to pass parameters to the `TChildComponent` component, in this case, the `<Alert>` component.
+The `Add<TChildComponent>` method takes an optional <xref:Bunit.ComponentParameterCollectionBuilder`1> as input, which can be used to pass parameters to the `TChildComponent` component, which in this case is the `<Alert>` component.

 # [Razor test code](#tab/razor)

 [!code-cshtml[](../../../samples/tests/razor/AllKindsOfParamsTest.razor#L73-L83)]

-This is just regular Blazor `RenderFragment` parameter passing, where the `<Alert>` component is declared inside the component under test's `<Content>` element, and any parameters is passed to it like normal in Blazor.
+This is just regular Blazor `RenderFragment` parameter passing, where the `<Alert>` component is declared inside the component under test's `<Content>` element, and any parameters are passed to it as normal in Blazor.
 This is the same for both `Fixture` and `SnapshotTest` razor tests.

 ***

 #### Passing a mix of Razor and HTML to a RenderFragment Parameter

-Some times you need to pass multiple different types of content to a `RenderFragment` parameter, e.g. both some Markup and and a component.
+Some times you need to pass multiple different types of content to a `RenderFragment` parameter, e.g. both markup and and a component.
 This can be done in the following way:

 # [C# test code](#tab/csharp)